With some of them, Bonds left the impression that he was ready to walk away for good.

 Bonds confirmed prior to the game that he would skip this weekend's season-ending series at Dodger Stadium.

-"This will be the only game I play, yes," he
+"This will be the only game I play, yes," he said.

 Even though the road response to Bonds has grown a bit more respectful since he broke the home run record in August, Dodgers fans always have held a special enmity for the Giants' star left fielder over the past 15 years.